-Kaynes' proposal for Rs 3,307 cr semiconductor unit at Sanand gets Govt nod
+Kaynes' proposal for Rs 3,307 cr semiconductor unit at Sanand gets govt nod

 Known for its expertise in logic and memory foundry segments, PSMC has six semiconductor foundries in Taiwan.

-"Tata's plant in basically a fab which is being done in assocation with a JV with Powerchip of Taiwan.
+"Tata's plant is basically a fab which is being done in association with a JV with Powerchip of Taiwan.
 It is a massively large and complex project.
 It will be operational at the 28-nm node.
 So the design work for the entire plant has been done," the minister said.

 The technology pacts are being negotiated between various partners, he said terming the progress of the Tata's project as "very good".